elegant-h2020/video-surveillance-ubi-uc/README.md

 The result will be a json string tha will be sunk to a Kafka Producer through flink's Map-Operator.

-## Instructions to run
+## Instructions to run  Capture, Processor, Similarity modules
-In order to run the  code-base OpenCv needs to be installed thats why, thats why `install.sh` has been provided under the `video-stream -processor` module.
+In order to run the  code-base OpenCV needs to be installed thats why, thats why `install.sh` has been provided under the `video-stream -processor` module.
 Then :